 My signature strengths include: a vibrant, collaborative, ethical leader with exceptional communication and problem-solving skills, with the ability to engage and mentor students and high-performance teams.
 My clinical expertise lies in the introduction of nursing care principles and health assessment, women’s health, leadership, policy, team building/ coaching/ mentoring, and innovative customer relationship management.

-Yanling Sun, Director of Instructional Technology and Design Services, Instructional Technology and Design Services
+Yanling Sun, Assistant Vice President, Instructional Technology and Design Services

-Council members are appointed by the Provost upon recommendation from the current Council and OFA.
+Board members are appointed by the Provost upon recommendation from the current Board and OFA.
 Members are asked to serve for a year term, with a maximum of three consecutive terms.
-The goal is to maintain a healthy balance between new members and returning members. maximum 3-year terms, and can serve multiple terms with at least one year off of the Council between terms.
+The goal is to maintain a healthy balance between new members and returning members. maximum 3-year terms, and can serve multiple terms with at least one year off of the Board between terms.
 The Chair is elected yearly at the first meeting of the year.
 Each college/school representative will recruit/recommend additional/replacements from their college/school

-The Advisory Council will meet monthly to discuss new and ongoing initiatives in the OFA.
-In addition to this monthly meeting, Council members will be asked to occasionally volunteer as faculty liaisons to their colleges, workshop leaders, panel guests, etc. depending on time and availability.
+The Advisory Board will meet monthly to discuss new and ongoing initiatives in the OFA.
+In addition to this monthly meeting, Board members will be asked to occasionally volunteer as faculty liaisons to their colleges, workshop leaders, panel guests, etc. depending on time and availability.

-Occasionally, the Advisory Council will convene smaller working groups to take on larger projects.
-Members will volunteer for these groups and will report back to Council during monthly meetings.
+Occasionally, the Advisory Board will convene smaller working groups to take on larger projects.
+Members will volunteer for these groups and will report back to Board during monthly meetings.